Every one of our quality Bolga baskets starts out in the imagination of the weaver.

 All of our baskets - regardless of shape - are woven as a single, integral shape.
 There are no sewn seams to wear out and fail.
 That's why our baskets are so strong and also why you can reshape them over and over again.

 A large pot basket takes at least 3-4 days.
 Really big and difficult baskets like Jemima 10 Cows take even longer.

 Weaving and attaching the rim and handle is a special skill.
 Some weavers can do it, but many pass their baskets on to more experienced weavers for this step.
 Why?
 Because a wonky handle will ruin an otherwise perfect basket.

-When we're in Bolga, after we've chosen our baskets and before we pack them for shipping home, the Leather Boys work feverishly - sometimes through the night - stitching on leather handles.
-Their handles make our baskets stronger, more comfortable to carry and even more beautiful!
+When we're in Bolga, after we've chosen our baskets and before we pack them for shipping home, the Leather Boys work feverishly - sometimes through the night - stitching on our leather handles.

 Take it to the basket market in Bolga, where the big volume 'pile em high and sell em cheap' basket traders will drive the price down as far as they can.
 The weaver makes peanuts.